... Best Mental Health Blog | Anxiety | Stress Relief Tips Tea for Stress Relief: Science-Backed Benefits to Reduce Anxiety Naturally

 EGCG (Epigallocatechin Gallate)

-A catechin (antioxidant) indicated to decrease cortisol, fight inflammation, and help in stress recovery and feel better.
+A catechin (antioxidant) is indicated to decrease cortisol, fight inflammation, and help in stress recovery and feeling better.

 Arginine

-An amino acid that helps in cooperatively with L-theanine to improve stress reduction and enhance quality living.
+An amino acid that helps in cooperation with L-theanine to improve stress reduction and enhance quality living.

 GABA (Gamma-Aminobutyric Acid)